epalosh/Leo-The-SurveyBot/README.md

 **Leo** is a dorm room survey bot that invites passersby to vote on daily "this or that" questions, adding an interactive and fun element to dorm life!
 Mounted on the door, Leo displays a question each day, collects votes in real-time, and immediately updates the display after a vote is registered.

+This project was inspired by door-mounted whiteboards that people in my dorm would put similar "this or that" quizzes on each day.

-Leo is designed with an Arduino microcontroller and a simple interface that makes participation easy and engaging.
-Read on to learn more about the project, its setup, and how to customize it for your own space!
+Leo is designed with an Arduino microcontroller and a simple interface that makes participation easy.

 ## ✨ **Features**